Gangō-ji: History

 The temple grounds were long and narrow, stretching from north to south for four chō (approximately 440 meters) and east to west for 2 chō (approximately 220 meters).
 The area south of Sarusawa-ike Pond, south of Kofuku-ji, and today commonly known as "Naramachi" (Nara Town), was originally the grounds of Gangō-ji.

 After the capital was relocated to Heian-kyō, Gangō-ji gradually fell into decline.
 Newer Buddhist sects, such as Tendai and Shingon, had supplanted Sanron and Hosso, and with the collapse of the Ritsuryō system in the mid-Heian period (10th to 11th centuries), the temple lost control of the estates on which it depended for support.
 Historical records from this period, such as the "Dosha Sonshiki Kenrokucho" (Record of the Reconstruction of Temples and Buildings) from 1035, state that many of the buildings, including the main hall, were in ruins, and that the head priest of the temple had been reduced to selling the temple's treasures in order to maintain the temple.
 According to a record from 1246, the fourth and fifth stories of the five-story pagoda and its spire had been lost by this time, and the Great South Gate and bell tower had been severely damaged.
 In 1451, during the Muromachi period, a peasant uprising set the Small Pagoda Compound on fire, and the flames spread to the entire temple.
 The five-story pagoda survived, but other main buildings such as the Main Hall were destroyed.
-Although the Main Hall was rebuilt, it was destroyed again by a strong wind 1472, and was never rebuilt again.
+Although the Main Hall was rebuilt, it was destroyed again by a strong wind in 1472, and was never rebuilt again.
 After this, houses were built on the ruins, and by the end of the Muromachi period, the temple had split into three separate temples, each centered on one of the remaining components of the original temple.